tc39/notes/es7/2016-09/sept-27.md

 - An exotic object that uses [[Prototype]], can override GetPrototypeOf, but has to be idempotent.

-FST:
+EFT:

 DD: Doesn't work because document.domain, which allows to change whether window is same origin or cross origin.
 Window will change from prototype to null

 AWB: If you can only change to null, can't create a circularity

-SB: Could give Proxy [[Prototype]] of null just for this case
+SBI: Could give Proxy [[Prototype]] of null just for this case

 AWB: How?

 DD: This would blacklist proxy

-SB: some flag?
+SBI: some flag?
 A square-bracket whatever, my GetPrototypeOf should make me terminate the lookup

 MM: Using the proxy target's prototype, follow the target's chain?

-SB: Would work
+SBI: Would work

 AWB: How relates to HTML problem?

-FST: Don't know
+EFT: Don't know

 KG: Instead of whitelisting ordinary objects, we would change this loop for Proxy.